ArabLit Quarterly's Fall 2020 issue will have a focus on cats.

 THERE IS NO FEE FOR SUBMISSIONS.
-However, if you wish to see last year's shortlist, you can tick the box to get an e-copy of the Fall 2018 ArabLit Quarterly.
+However, if you wish to see last year's shortlist, you can tick the box to get e-copies of previous issues of ArabLit Quarterly.
 If you do not tick the box, you will not be asked for a fee.

 Questions about submissions can be sent to firstname.lastname@example.org.

 The prize: $500 to the winner, split between author and translator.
 Shortlisted stories will have the opportunity to be published in the ArabLit Quarterly as well as a future anthology.